wavemaker/docs/docs/apis-and-services/concepts/overview.md

 ### Create Microservices
 Build custom microservices in Java and generate corresponding APIs for
 - additional business logic
-- integrating with connectors for 3rd party systems like kafka, cassandra, EFK etc.
+- integrating with connectors for 3rd party systems like kafka, mongodb, EFK etc.
 - integrating with 3rd party libraries for authentication, logging, observability etc.